trenton-telge/DazedMTLTool/README.md

  * Python3: https://www.python.org/downloads/

 ## Setup:
+1. `cd` to the project folder and install the dependencies.

+`pip install -r requirements.txt`

-1. Add your API key and Organization Key to a .env file.
+2. Add your API key and Organization Key to a .env file.
 An example can be found in the repo.
-2. Add a prompt.txt file using prompt.example as a template.
+3. Add a prompt.txt file using prompt.example as a template.
 (See ChatGPT Prompt Section)
-2. Untranslated JSON files go in `/files`.
+4. Untranslated JSON files go in `/files`.
 Anything translated will end up in `/translated`
-3. Run the script either with VSCode or by running .\main.py in a CLI.
+5. Run `main.py` script either with VSCode or by running `.\main.py` in a CLI.

 ## ChatGPT Prompt: